How to Get Donations on GoFundMe From Different Types of Donors

 Example message to a loved one:

 “Hey, Aunt Katherine,

-I’m really excited about the fundraiser I just started, [your fundraiser name].
-I’m raising money to go on a medical mission trip to [place name].
+I’m really excited about the fundraiser I just started, [your fundraiser title].
+I’m raising money to go on a medical mission trip to [location].
 It reminds me of the time you and I talked about [experience or personal moment here].
 It would mean a lot to me if you could support my fundraiser with a donation.
-Here’s the link: [insert link].”
+Here’s the link: [insert fundraiser link].”

 2. Casual givers

-These people like to give back, but don’t have the time or inclination to volunteer—so they prefer to make donations.
-They may not be devoted to any particular cause, and often make small donations to many different causes—including yours.
+These donors like to give back, but don’t have the time or inclination to volunteer—so they prefer to make donations.
+They may not be devoted to any particular cause or organization, and often make small donations to many different causes on their own time—including yours.
 The key to motivating casual givers is to show them precisely how their donations will make a difference.
 (This is true for all donor types, but particularly so for casual givers.)

 Example message to the casual giver:

 “Want to make a real impact in a college student’s life?
-Consider donating to [fundraiser name].
+Consider donating to [fundraiser title].
 Your donation of $100 will help me buy textbooks for an entire semester.
-Here’s the link: [insert link].”
+Here’s the link: [insert fundraiser link].”

 3. Cause contributors

-These people are attracted to specific causes for personal reasons.
-They’re more likely to volunteer and make donations to that one cause.
+These donors are attracted to specific causes for personal reasons.
+They’re more likely to volunteer and make donations to that one nonprofit organization.
 For instance, a breast cancer survivor may feel compelled to help others by donating to causes related to breast cancer.
 The key to approaching cause contributors is to respectfully address their connection to the cause without pandering.